baden03/unicorn-run/README.md

 ### 3.4 Unicorn Chase (MVP AI)
 Start with a simple chase so it is easy to build and debug.
 - The unicorn moves at a constant speed
-- Each update, it chooses a direction that reduces distance to player:
+- At each intersection and corner, it chooses a 'greedy' direction that reduces distance to player:
   - Compare horizontal vs vertical distance
   - Try moving in the dominant direction first
-  - If blocked by wall, try the other axis
+  - If blocked by wall, try another free axis
-  - If both blocked, do nothing (or pick a random valid turn)
+  - If the selected free axis puts the unicorn in a reverse direction:
+    - Switch to 'random' rules where the unicorn makes random axis selections on the next two intersections
+    - return to 'greedy' rules

-This “greedy chase” is not perfect pathfinding, but feels like a chase and is easy.
+This “greedy + random chase” is not perfect pathfinding, but feels like a chase and is easy to understand.

 ### 3.5 Win/Lose Conditions (MVP)
 MVP Lose:
-- If unicorn collides with player: Game Over
+- If unicorn collides with player when not not in invincible (rainbow unicorn mode): Game Over

 MVP Win (optional):
-- Collect N gems (e.g., 10) OR survive a timer (e.g., 30 seconds)
+- Collect all dots.
+Later multiple maze levels can be added

 ---